How To Prepare

 contrast material (such as a

-on X-ray films and make it hard to see the picture clearly.
+on X-ray films and makes it hard to see the picture clearly.

 very nervous in small spaces.
 You need to lie still inside the CT scanner, so